samule-i/silty_family_dash/README.md

 * Adding stars on website may crash "Silty ui" fullscreen display, checks are in place but testing is required
 * Uptime sometimes shows "garbage" numbers at the end of the string, this is something to do with the admittedly awful method of just cutting up a long string of time
 * img1 doesn't scale proportionately to source image, probably won't fix this as it's merely placeholder
+* New posts on website use double newlines instead of just one.